thesegunonakoya/spotify-currently-playing/README.md

 <samp>

-- Displays the currently playing song on Spotify.
+- Displays the currently playing song on Spotify no matter how boring or weird it is.
 - Updates the display in real-time to reflect any changes in the currently playing song.
-- With an additional greeting message based on the time of day ("I'm currently listening to 'BLUE' by Billie Eilish 🔥  How's your night going? 🌇").
+- With an additional greeting message based on the time of day to make you seem a bit polite even though you are not ("I'm currently listening to 'BLUE' by Billie Eilish 🔥  How's your night going? 🌇").

 </samp>